joans/joans.github.io/src/posts/countryside-relaxation.md

 tags: [travel]
 ---

 This post is about the last two days of our journey in Japan.
-In day 6, we spent the rest of the day in Magome and then travelled to the Japanese countryside.
-Today, we just relaxed a lot.
+On day 6, we spent the rest of the day in Magome and then travelled to the Japanese countryside.
+Today (day 7), we just relaxed a lot.
 # Day 6 - Magome

 Yesterday, we started the day in Magome-Juku.
 The original plan was to catch a bus in the next larger city, Nakatsugawa and then go to the countryside from there.
 But as we realised, this bus also goes through Magome-Juku… So we rebooked the bus from Magome-Juku leaving at 3 PM.
 So we had to pass the day in Magome somehow.
 We had a great coffee at [Hillbilly Coffe](https://www.google.com/maps/place/HillBilly+Coffee+Company/@35.5251473,137.5631691,17z/data=!3m1!4b1!4m6!3m5!1s0x601cb6fd476935ed:0x5b18e4a4d4bb7679!8m2!3d35.525143!4d137.565744!16s%2Fg%2F11dxsvnwbn) (an actual Hipster Coffee Place in a historic town… how great is that?) which served me one of the best cappucinos I ever had.